Tea Picking in Shimizu

 Mount Fuji and Shimizu Port

-Mount Fuji and the port of Shimizu, as viewed from the Nihondaira Yume Terrace in December (XF 35mm f2 R WR).
+Mount Fuji and the port of Shimizu, as viewed from the Nihondaira Yume Terrace in December.

 When it comes to accommodations, the Nippondaira Hotel is just a few minute walk from Ocha Kaikan.
 This is the highest-class hotel with a wonderful view of Mount Fuji and Suruga Bay.
 Also, the 24th United Nations Conference on Disarmament Issues was held in this hotel in 2013.